benjaminvermette/decedent_xeno/README.md

 ## Requirements
 - R (≥ 4.3.0)
-- Raw data can be downloaded from Adaptive Biotechnologies' **immuneACCESS** database.
+- Raw data can be downloaded from Adaptive Biotechnologies' **immuneACCESS** database (https://doi.org/10.21417/RM2025N).
 Detailed instructions for retrieving and formatting the data are included in the scripts.

 ## Citation
 If you use this code in your research, please cite: